 Who has Asia-Pacific’s best business class product?

-In general, Singapore Airlines (SQ) is aesthetically superior to CX, but their loyalty/upgrade program is spartan at best.
-Again, CX offers the right mix of value, pragmatism, dependability, and utility.
-The 777 business cubicles are pretty much the first class of 6 years ago, though can sometimes get a bit warm during sleep on long-hauls (limited airflow) so I often have to ask flight attendants to turn down the cabin tempreture.
+In general, Singapore Airlines is aesthetically superior to CX, but their loyalty/upgrade program is spartan at best.
+Again, CX offers the right mix of value, pragmatism, dependability, and utility (read our recent review here).
+The 777 business cubicles are pretty much the first class of 6 years ago, though can sometimes get a bit warm during sleep on long-hauls (limited airflow) so I often have to ask flight attendants to turn down the cabin temperature.

 Tell us about your most recent flight.

-CX HKG-SIN-HKG – a flight I’ve generally done about 2-4 times a month for past two years.
+Cathay Pacific HKG-SIN-HKG – a flight I’ve generally done about 2-4 times a month for the past two years.
 About as straightforward as it gets.

 How can we be better air travellers?